It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 Despite the variance in dialects depending on geographic location across Illinois, there are certain slang words and phrases that all locals can relate to.

-For example, a “dip” is used to mean someone who isn’t very nice or trustworthy; “gump” is used as a general insult, and if someone says they are “jacked up” it means they are feeling really good.
+“Gump” is a general insult, and if someone says they are “jacked up,” it means they are feeling really good.

 1. I’ll Be Darned! – Express Surprise Or Disbelief:

 Did you know that “I’ll be darned!” is not just used to express surprise or disbelief?
-It originated from a state in the Midwest – Illinois!

 While it’s commonly used throughout the United States, some have suggested it’s an offshoot of another local Illinois slang phrase: “darn tootin'”.